catalyst-cloud/catalystcloud-docs/source/database.rst

 Now lets see what versions of mysql are available to us.
-We can do this a couple of ways, either by looking at the full description of the datastore type or by explicitly querying the version of a particular datastore type
+We can do this a couple of ways, either by looking at the full description of the datastore type or by explicitly querying the version of a particular datastore type:

 .. code-block:: bash